Supercool subtleties of cosmological phase transitions: Conclusions

 Despite this caveat, our completion criteria provide an important test of extensions to the Standard Model of particle physics.
 For example, when a first-order phase transition to our current vacuum is essential (e.g.\ for baryogenesis or gravitational waves), \footnote{However, gravitational wave production merely requires that bubbles and their sound shells collide, not that the transition completes.
 Thus, there may be scenarios where a phase transition does not complete but leaves a detectable gravitational wave signal.
 To our knowledge, such a possibility has not been considered before in the literature.} the phase transition must complete for that new physics scenario to be realised in nature.
 The most promising parameter points in terms of gravitational wave detectability typically involve strongly supercooled transitions.
 Therefore, any regions of parameter space that are constrained using less stringent completion criteria (such as merely requiring unit nucleation) may be excluded when using our completion criteria.
 Plus, particularly promising parameter points potentially providing phase transitions that are strongly supercooled might be too hastily discarded, due to the assumption that completion requires unit nucleation.
 This may lead to incorrect bounds being placed on models, and potentially missing a scenario that is actually realised in nature.
 This necessitates an increase in the rigour in which transition analyses are performed.
 We hope this paper helps advance that rigour.

 \acknowledgments

-The work of P.A.\ in this paper has been supported by the Australian Research Council Future Fellowship grant FT160100274 and the National Natural Science Foundation of China (NNSFC) Research Fund for International Excellent Young Scientists, grant No.\ 12150610460.
+The work of P.A.\ in this paper has been supported by the National Natural Science Foundation of China (NNSFC) Research Fund for International Excellent Young Scientists, grant No.\ 12150610460, the National Foreign Bureau Supporting Fund for Foreign Experts grant No.\ wgxz2022021L and the Australian Research Council Future Fellowship grant FT160100274.
 The work of P.A. and C.B. was also supported by the Australian Research Council Discovery Project grants DP180102209 and DP210101636.
 The work of L.M.\ was supported by an Australian Government Research Training Program (RTP) Scholarship and a Monash Graduate Excellence Scholarship (MGES).
 L.M.\ would like to thank Ariel M\'egevand for clarifying notation for the energy density used throughout the literature, and illuminating the difference in assumptions for $\rhoh$ used in Refs.\ \cite{Leitao:2015fmj,Megevand:2007sv}.
+We thank Andrew Fowlie for discussions regarding the derivation of the false vacuum fraction and the bubble nucleation rate.
+We also thank Yang Zhang for discussions regarding \PT.